timtroendle/possibility-for-electricity-autarky/report/main.md

 :   The gridded population of the world data base provides an estimate of the spatial distribution of the worlds population in 2020 with a resolution of 30 arcseconds [@CIESIN:2016; @Doxsey-Whitfield:2015].
 It is based on national censuses and population registers.

-NUTS regions
+GADM

-:   The nomenclature of territorial units for statistics (NUTS) [@eurostat:2015] provides the basis by which Europe is divided into regions in this analysis.
+:   The global administrative areas database [@GADM:2015] provides the basis by which Europe is divided into regions in this analysis.

 Electricity demand